CPunch/GavelScript/README.md

 ### Runtime GState Objections

 For Objections that occur during runtime (eg. calling a non-callable datatype) you'll have to handle it a little bit differently.
-GState*->start(_gchunk*) will return false if an Objection occured whil trying to run the chunk.
+GState*->start(GChunk*) will return false if an Objection occured whil trying to run the chunk.
 At this point, the Objection is on the GStack as a STRING datatype.
 GState*->getObjection() will handle grabbing it for you.

 So, for example: